 Using Self-Awareness To End The Drama Cycle

-When someone is the epicenter of their own drama parade on a regular basis, they usually suffer from deep seeded insecurities caused by a number of things, most often some type of physical or emotional abuse, but also less traumatic incidents.
+When someone is the epicenter of their own drama parade on a regular basis, they usually suffer from deep insecurities caused by a number of things, most often some type of physical or emotional abuse, but also less traumatic incidents.

 They interact in different ways, but there’s one thing that they all have in common – they are very easily triggered by even completely neutral comments and quickly become defensive and combative.
-They often feel like a victim (due to previous life trauma) and as such, are unable to see or understand the role that they are playing in creating the situations they find themselves in.
+They often feel like a victim (due to previous trauma) and as such, are unable to see or understand the role that they are playing in creating the situations they find themselves in.